karanrampal/distributed-gcp/README.md

 # Attribute Prediction
 Detect attributes of the dataset.
 This dataset consists of images by designers and our goal is to find attributes of these images.

+Multi GPU and multi nodes are supported using DistributedDataParallel.
+GCP is used for training and development.

+Apache Beam is used for dataset creation and DataFlow runner is used as backend.

 ## Directory structure
 Structure of the project
 ```